-Professor Zulfiqar joined the faculty at Rutgers Law as an Assistant Professor in 2017.
-Prior to that, he was a Sharswood Fellow at the University of Pennsylvania Law School.
-He has also been a Harry F. Guggenheim Fellow and a CASA Fellow (Damascus, Syria).
+Professor Zulfiqar joined the faculty at Rutgers Law in 2017.
+Prior to that, he was a Sharswood Fellow at the University of Pennsylvania Law School, a Harry F. Guggenheim Fellow and a CASA Fellow (Damascus, Syria).
 He previously helped draft and implement new criminal codes and commentaries for the Republic of the Maldives and the Federal Republic of Somalia.
 He also worked as an Associate in the Investigations, White Collar and Fraud Group at Hogan Lovells, LLP (Washington, D.C.) and was a Legislative Staffer for U.S. Senator Max Cleland (D-GA).

-Professor Zulfiqar serves on the Editorial Board of the Arab Law Quarterly, the 2021 Annual Meeting Committee of the American Society for International Law (ASIL) and the Legal Advisory Committee of the ACLU in Philadelphia.
+Professor Zulfiqar serves on the Editorial Board of the Arab Law Quarterly, the Annual Meeting Committee (2020-21) of the American Society for International Law (ASIL) and the Legal Advisory Committee of the ACLU in Philadelphia.
 He was previously Chair of the Section on Islamic Law at the American Association of Law Schools (AALS) and has been a Fellow at the Truman National Security Project since 2009.
 He also serves on the Board of Directors for The Merchant's Fund, Interfaith Philadelphia and Sapelo Square.

 Professor Zulfiqar was awarded Professor of the Year (2020) and Grand Marshall (2019) by the graduating classes in those respective years.